We are going to use Seed to automate our serverless deployments and manage our environments.

 Start by signing up for a free account here.

-Let’s Create your first project.
+Let’s Add your first app.

 Now to add your project, select GitHub as your git provider.
 You’ll be asked to give Seed permission to your GitHub account.